vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

     You can make the repository public or private, but
-    **do select any of the *initialize this repository with*** **options.**
+    **do NOT select any of the *initialize this repository with*** **options.**

-1. Before your push your local repository to the remote, set up a repository scoped configuration when you authenticate to Github in the next step:
+1. Before your push your local repository to the remote, set up a repository scoped configuration when you authenticate to GitHub in the next step:

     ```bash
-    git config credentials.https://github.com.username <your github username>
+    git config credentials.https://github.com.username <your GitHub username>
     git config credential.helper cache
     git config --global credential.helper 'cache --timeout=7200'
     ```

-    This will make sure that if have any other github or gitlab credentials you are using on your local workstation will not conflict with your personal github credentials you use for this repository,
+    This will make sure that if you have any other GitHub or GitLab credentials you are using on your local workstation they will not conflict with your personal GitHub credentials you use for this repository.
-    and will cache your credentials
+    It will also cache your credentials
     (after the first time you authenticate) for up to the `--timeout` setting in seconds.
-    The example is set for 2 hours, but you can set lower or higher as your comfort level dictates.
+    The example is set for 2 hours, but you can set lower or higher values as your comfort level dictates.

 1. You will start by pushing the initial commit to GitHub, complete with the start and solutions tags.